bolderbrush10/SearchlightAssault/programmer-notes.md

   Maybe just make some offshore pollution machines to slowly ramp up their evolution lol And make an indestrucible one by the rocket

-- There should be a rocket launcher and ammo you can craft to shoot spotlights / turrets (Just bear in mind, those same spotlights will also be helping fend off the biter swarms, costing you time if you destroy them)
+- There should be a rocket launcher and ammo you can craft to shoot searchlights / turrets (Just bear in mind, those same searchlights will also be helping fend off the biter swarms, costing you time if you destroy them)